-The Annual General Meeting of the Company will be held at Alter Domus' offices in Guernsey at 14:00 BST on Tuesday 19 May 2020.
-Further information on this and all the resolutions can be found on pages 46 and 47.
-The Directors consider that all resolutions put to shareholders are in their and the Company's best interests as a whole and recommend that shareholders vote in their favour.
+Information on the resolutions can be found on pages 56 and 57.
+The Directors consider that all resolutions to be put to shareholders are in their, and the Company's, best interests as a whole and recommend that shareholders vote in their favour.